chshersh/iris/README.md

 1. **Support [Command Line Interface Guidelines](https://clig.dev/).**
    Features or changes that violate these guidelines are not accepted in the project.
-2. **Beginner-friendliess.** Haskell beginners should be able to build CLI applications with Iris.
+2. **Beginner-friendliness.** Haskell beginners should be able to build CLI applications with Iris.
 Hence, the implementation of Iris API that uses less fancy Haskell features are preferred.
 When the complexity is justified, the cost of introducing this extra